 Al: Oh my God, as you ask these questions for me from the day I took my promo photos at Shea Stadium in front of the dugout until they didn’t sign me back in ’05, all of it.
 Honestly, I was living the dream, really!
 It sounds, yeah right you’re full of shit, but no. I was living the dream.
-I drove over the Triborough Bridge, I lived on the Upper East Side I wanted to stay in Manhattan.
+I drove over the Triborough Bridge, I lived on the Upper East Side (and) I wanted to stay in Manhattan.
 Pull into Shea Stadium, saw the same security guards, park in the player’s lot, and walk down into the clubhouse.
 Every aspect of it was awesome and I cherished it.

 I had two shoulder surgeries when I was a young kid, twenty-three years old and twenty-five after I got traded from the Yankees to the Blue Jays.
 So when I finally got healthy, which was 28 until I was 40, everything was gravy.

 Al: Ron Guidry via through Dave Righetti.
 So it was a slider and I threw it really hard.
 It was like a fastball that had crazy movement.
 And then the harder I threw it I was like, well f*** it’s a cutter.